YeahNotSewerSide/DuinoCoin_cluster/README.md

 and I will suggest you NOT to change anything else in that file.

+File Android_Miner.py - is a miner for android, that file along can mine you some coins.

+File cluster_server.py - is a server for your cluster, it must have folder PCMiner_2.4_resources next to it(default port is 9090)

+File Android_cluster.py - is a miner for cluster, don't forget to change server address, it doesn't need folder PCMiner_2.4_resources

-before you start program dowload some python libraries:
+before you start program download some python libraries:

   py-cpuinfo